Kihikah/phase-1-cat-adoption-spa/README.md

 # Cat Adoption SPA
 ## Project Overview
 - This is a Single Page Application (SPA) for adopting cats.
 Users can browse a list of adorable cats available for adoption, view their details, and adopt them.
-Upon adoption, the cat is removed from the list.
+Upon adoption, the cat is moved to cart basket.
 - In the future, the web app should seamlessly allow the addition of new cats, whether they are born within the SPA, rescued as strays from the streets, or donated by well-wishers.
-The "Adopt" button functions as a selling action, removing the selected cat from the list and redirecting the user to a page where they can enter their adoption details and complete the required payment for the cat.
+The "Adopt" button functions as a selling action, adding the selected cat to the cart.
+The cat can either be returned to the SPA from the cart or dispatched to the adopter.
+Once the cat is removed from the SPA and the cart, it is deleted from the list.

 ## Features